xjdeng/RectGAN/README.md

 - Generate data.hdf5: after editing args.py, you should run ```python data.py``` to generate data.hdf5.
 - Train the GAN: simply run the following: ```python gan.py``` and watch the images appear in the **anim** directory (or whatever directory you set in args.py)
 - If you stopped the training and want to restart, run the following: ```python -c "import gan; gan.train_gan('data.hdf5', 1000000, 20, True)" and training will resume, but the numbering of the images generated in the destination folder will reset.

+## Further Aspirations:

+- A better optimized architecture
+- Inputting settings from a GUI
+- Implementing the neural networks in Pytorch instead of Keras